onap/oom/docs/oom_setup_paas.rst

 Installation steps
 ------------------

-The recommended version of kube-prometheus-stack chart for Kubernetes 1.19 is 19.x (which is currently the latest major chart version), for example 19.0.2.

 In order to install Prometheus Stack, you must follow these steps:

 - Create the namespace for Prometheus Stack::